TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

 .. class:: Element(tag, attrib={}, **extra)

    Element class.
-This class defines the Element interface, and provides a reference implementation of this interface.
+This kundi defines the Element interface, and provides a reference implementation of this interface.

    The element name, attribute names, and attribute values can be either